shaolang/blog/content/posts/2018-08-09-custom-exunit-casetemplate.md

 [`:elixirc_paths` defaults to `"lib"`][elixirc-paths-default], hence, the need to make changes similar to the highlighted lines to make custom cases work.

+_Edit: Update post to reflect new understanding of how Mix works [2021-02-14]_

 [^1]: The custom case module must end with a `.ex` extension, not `.exs`.